davegoblue/TestCodingShortcuts/README.md

 * WeatherEDAFunctions_v002.R contains a more complete set of weather EDA functions
 * WeatherIntegrate_202006_v002 created to leverage the functions in WeatherEDAFunctions_v002.R

+### Expansions week of 29-JUN-2020
+* WeatherModelingFunctions_v001.R created as source file to hold weather modeling functions
+* WeatherModeling_202006_v002 created for conversion to functional form